ACCESS-NRI/ACCESS-MOPPy/docs/output.rst

 Working directory and output
 ============================

-The `mop setup` command generate the working and output directory based on the yaml configuration file passed as argument.
+The `mop setup` command generates the working and output directory based on the yaml configuration file passed as argument.

 The directory path is determined by the `output` field.
 This can be a path or if `default` is set to: